7 Tips for Working from Home

 6. Break it up.

-You’ve probably heard that people who work in front of a computer all day are supposed to take a break every 30 minutes for health reasons.
+You’ve probably heard that people who work in front of a computer all day are supposed to take a break every 30 minutes or so for health reasons.
 That’s probably unrealistic.
-But you should at least take a small break every hour, even if it’s only for a couple of minutes.
-Stand and stretch, grab a snack and walk around the house while you eat.
-If you need some fresh air, take your dog for a walk around the block or grab a coffee from the local café.
+But you should at least take a small break every hour, even if it’s only for a minute.
+Stand and stretch, grab a snack, and walk around the house while you eat.
+If you need some fresh air, take your dog for a walk around the block or go buy a coffee.
 Not only are you doing your body a favour, you will come back to your work feeling refreshed and will be more productive in the long run.

 7. Disconnect at night.

-Working from home might not be easy, but if you follow these suggestions you will be amazed at how much you can achieve in the end.
+Working from home might not be easy, but if you follow these suggestions you will be amazed at how much you can achieve.
 Good luck!